 Have you ever caught yourself daydreaming about helping baby turtles find their way into the ocean?
 Maybe you can talk for hours about the way we treat our oceans and what we can do better.
-The list of reasons to study marine science could probably reach the bottom of Mariana’s Trench, but no matter the reason, your perfect school helps you feed your love of all things oceanic in order to become the marine scientist you’ve always dreamt of becoming.
-After evaluating each school’s Marine Science degree options, whether or not it borders a large body of water, the accessibility of research and the availability of nearby opportunities, we built a list of the best 10 colleges for marine biology just for you.
+The list of reasons to study marine science could probably reach the bottom of Mariana’s Trench, but no matter the reason, your perfect school helps you feed your love of all things oceanic in order to become the marine biologist you’ve always dreamt of becoming.
+After evaluating each school’s Marine Science degree options, whether or not it borders a large body of water, the accessibility of research and the availability of nearby opportunities, we built a list of 10 colleges with the best marine biology programs for you.

 Check out the 10 best colleges for marine biology majors.